System Design Space

 What to pay attention to

-• ⚠ It is recommended to add "Database Internals"
+• ⚠ It helps to pair the book with "Database Internals"

 Analysis